Consolidation of the Cuban Revolution: P.M. affair

 After a brief period of artistic optimism beginning in 1959, where exiled artists returned to Cuba, the banning of the film P.M., in 1960, triggered a slow wave of emigration of Cuban filmmakers, who grew more frustrated with growing censorship in Cuba.
 The banning of the film P.M. was not a lone act of censorship which caused pessimism among filmmakers, instead, the censorship of P.M. was viewed to exemplify a growing atmosphere of artistic overwatch.

 The debates that followed the banning of P.M. among film critics, caused the intervention of Fidel Castro, who met with the contesting writers and delivered his famed "Words to the Intellectuals" speech.

 In "Word to the Intellectuals", delivered June 1961, Castro stated:

 This means that within the Revolution, everything goes; against the Revolution, nothing.
 Nothing against the Revolution, because the Revolution has its rights also, and the first right of the Revolution is the right to exist, and no one can stand against the right of the Revolution to be and to exist, No one can rightfully claim a right against the Revolution.
 Since it takes in the interests of the people and Signifies the interests of the entire nation.

 While Castro's proclamation was vague in defining to who was considered loyal to "the revolution", Castro also later defined in his speech, a need for the National Cultural Council to direct artistic affairs in Cuba, and for the National Union of Writers and Artists of Cuba to publish literary debate magazines.

-Integrated Revolutionary Organization
+Integrated Revolutionary Organizations

 By July 1961, Castro was inspired by Soviet pressure, to create a ruling party for Cuba.
 Up until that point the provisional government was mostly managed by veterans of the Cuban Revolution without a party.
-The Integrated Revolutionary Organization was formed in July, as a merger of the 26th of July Movement, the Revolutionary Directorate of 13 March Movement, and the Popular Socialist Party.
+The Integrated Revolutionary Organizations was formed in July, as a merger of the 26th of July Movement, the Revolutionary Directorate of 13 March Movement, and the Popular Socialist Party.
 Of the three organizations, the 26th of July Movement, and the Revolutionary Directorate, were inactive at the time of the merger.
 The PSP was the only group still active.

 Anibal Escalante was placed in charge of staffing the organization.
 Since he was a leader of the PSP, he placed PSP members in important positions of authority.
 The IRO had a complete legal monopoly over public communication and screening candidates.